-EU Temporary Admission of Aircraft – busting myths
+EU Temporary Admission of Aircraft – Busting Myths

-What’s Temporary Admission?
+But first… what’s Temporary Admission?

 Myth #1: Temporary Admission cannot be used when carrying EU passport holders as passengers